blackboxaudio/rotor/README.md

 ## License

-Copyright (C) 2019 Matthew Maxwell
+Copyright (C) 2024 Black Box Audio

 This program is free software: you can redistribute it and / or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.